Wisconsin's 1st Senate district

-The 1st Senate District of Wisconsin is one of 33 districts in the Wisconsin State Senate.
-Located in northeast Wisconsin, the district comprises all of Door and Kewaunee counties, as well as most of northern Manitowoc County, much of south and east Brown County, northern Calumet County, and part of southwest Outagamie County.
-It includes the city of Two Rivers, most of the city of De Pere, and parts of the cities of Appleton and Menasha.
-The district does not contain, but is adjacent to, the Green Bay area.
+The 1st Senate district of Wisconsin is one of 33 districts in the Wisconsin Senate.
+Located in northeast Wisconsin, the district comprises all of Door and Kewaunee counties, as well as nearly all of Calumet County, much of northern and western Manitowoc County and eastern and southern Brown County, along with parts of southwest Outagamie County.
+It includes the cities of Sturgeon Bay and Chilton and parts of the cities of Appleton, Menasha and Green Bay.

 Current elected officials

 André Jacque is the senator representing the 1st district.
 He was first elected in the 2018 general election, after losing an earlier bid for the seat in a June 2018 special election.
 He previously served 8 years in the Wisconsin State Assembly, representing the 2nd Assembly district.

 Each Wisconsin State Senate district is composed of three Wisconsin State Assembly districts.
 The 1st Senate district comprises the 1st, 2nd, and 3rd Assembly districts.
 The current representatives of those districts are: